seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Killed Mutant: Removed call to IllegalArgumentException
+<strong>Killed Mutant:</strong> Removed call to IllegalArgumentException

-Analysis: The tests that are calling upon this method and passing in a negative factor expect the IllegalArgumentException to be thrown.
+<strong>Analysis:</strong> The tests that are calling upon this method and passing in a negative factor expect the IllegalArgumentException to be thrown.
 This mutant removes this call, and thus the expectation is not met, killing this mutant and thus covering this change.

 5.
 ```